Navigation

 A few things you need to know about before you have your first croissant:

 Bateau MoucheYou will have checked with your cell phone service provider about how (or if) your phone works abroad.
-One thing to keep in mind is that data transfers—such as for email, apps on a smart phone, in short anything that is not a phone conversation—can be astronomically expensive abroad unless you have a plan specifically for that.
-(And most phones will access email, for example, even when you're not aware they are doing so.)
-Most people are pretty hooked on their phones, though, so check with your carrier about buying a short-term data package for your time abroad.
+Different carriers work differently, and some are better than others abroad.
+Some will sell you a short-term data package for your time abroad.
 There's also more and more free wifi in Paris, so with a little ingenuity you can be connected all the time.
 More and more, most cell plans provide you access to 2 or 3G networks automatically, but if you want 4 or 5G you have to pay a premium for some limited amount of data.
 Check with your carrier.
+Also be advised that it's not that completely uncommon to be unable to access the cellular network from an American carrier for short or extended periods of time.

 By the way, did you know that French land lines can call pretty much any other land line anywhere in the world and it's a local call?